Y-sektionen/wpManySiteAdmin/README.md

 ## Installing a Wordpress site

-Run the script installWP.bash with username and FQDN as arguments:
+Run the script installWP.bash with username and fully qualified domain name (FQDN) as arguments:

 <pre>
 sudo ./installWP.bash USER FQDN
 </pre>

 The script will output the MySQL and system password for your chosen user.
 It will also output a password for the Wordpress admin user "cydadmin".

 ## Updating your Wordpress sites